 The soul wants to keep us rooted in the ground of our own being, resisting the tendency of other faculties, like the intellect and ego, to uproot us from who we are.

 The soul wants to keep us connected to the community in which we find life, for it understands that relationships are necessary if we are to thrive.

 The soul wants to tell us the truth about ourselves, our world, and the relation between the two, whether that truth is easy or hard to hear.

 The soul wants to give us life and wants us to pass that gift along, to become life-givers in a world that deals too much in death."

 Exchange the words "the soul" for "the Muse" and that's a perfect description of how I feel about art-making.
 I want to paint pictures and write fiction and essays grounded in my deepest self, in the land, and in community.
 I want to tell stories that are authentic and true, even when that truth is hard to speak, and even harder to hear.
 I want my work to be life-giving in a world that does, indeed, deal too much with death; and to help to restore the ancient, mythic, necessary balance between the dark and the light.

 I suppose what I mean is I want to make art that has soul, or luminosity, or call-it-what-you-will.

-''It's important to be heroic, ambitious, productive, efficient, creative, and progressive," says Thomas Moore in The Care of the Soul, "but these qualities don't necessarily nurture soul.
+''It's important to be heroic, ambitious, productive, efficient, creative, and progressive, but these qualities don't necessarily nurture soul.
 The soul has different concerns, of equal value: downtime for reflection, conversation, and reverie; beauty that is captivating and pleasuring; relatedness to the environs and to people; and any animal’s rhythm of rest and activity.''